-Business Reading Topics
+Business Management Reading List Topics

 - Real Numbers: Management Accounting in a Lean Organization, by Cunningham and Fiume (March 25, 2003).
 This book covers a view of how the Lean Principles apply to accounting and the financial side of business.